olajideshittu/ProgrammingAssignment2/README.md

 1.  set the value of the vector
 2.  get the value of the vector
 3.  set the value of the mean
-4.  get the value of the mean
+4.  get the value of the mean8

 <!-- -->